shahch/Helloworld/readme.txt.txt

 This webapplication displays Hello World!
--This is a starter pyramid application that will teach you how to connect a MongoDB to your app
+-This is a starter pyramid application that will teach you how to connect a MongoDB to your app This is going to be a good project!